fitsum1515/Wine-Quality/README.md

 - SMOTE
 - StandardScaler
 - PCA (0.90)
-  but when we remove the PCA from the Pipeline we got the following : around 91% accuracy on Random Forest
+  but when we remove the PCA from the Pipeline we got around 91.5 % accuracy on Random Forest